chrisammon3000/neo4j-titanic/README.md

   }
 }
 ```
-Relationships can be retrieved as follows:
+Important relationships are also represented by the schema.
+They can be retrieved as follows:
 ```
 {
   User(userId: "2") {